hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/index.md

 layout: default
 title: Reference
 category: reference
-excerpt: Fabric Composer module info
+excerpt: Hyperledger Composer module info
 ---

 ## Reference - Overview

 ---

->The Reference section serves to provide more detailed information about subjects such as Fabric Composer, its modules and components, the Domain Specific language, APIs, Transaction Processors and so on.
+>The Reference section serves to provide more detailed information about subjects such as {{site.data.conrefs.composer_full}}, its modules and components, the Domain Specific language, APIs, Transaction Processors and so on.

 ---